Creating a Playroom

-To create a playroom, first think about your child and how they will use the space.
+To create a playroom, first, think about your child and how they will use the space.
 As they grow, the playroom will need to continue to offer a place to learn, express themselves and have fun.
-Depending on the space in your home, a playroom can be a room of its own, or simply cozy corner of the family room.
+Depending on the space in your home, a playroom can be a room of its own or simply a cozy corner of the family room or game room.
 It is designed as a place where a kid can be a kid and it should encourage and accommodate all types of play.

 Here are some things to include in your playroom or play area:

-Floor Space – Whether in a room of its own or as a part of a family space, define the playspace with a .
+Floor Space – Whether in a room of its own or as a part of a family space, define the play space with a rug.
 Be sure to leave room for playing, stretching out to daydream or dancing on the rug.

 Reading Nook – Create a soft cushy, comfy, welcoming spot to curl up thumb through their favorite picture books or read their favorite novel.
 This could be a small sofa, a beanbag chair, a poof or a few oversized throw pillows.
 Get some secured book shelves with easy, reachable access, and include bright comfortable lighting.